scala/docs.scala-lang/overviews/futures/overview.md

 is `map`, which, given a future and a mapping function for the value of the future, produces a new future that is completed with the mapped value once the original future is successfully completed.
-You can reason about `map`ping futures as you reason about `map`ping collections.
+You can reason about `map`ping futures in the same way you reason about `map`ping collections.

 Let's rewrite the previous example using the `map` combinator: